 Citable filing context

-DVN's research view summarizes recent SEC filing context, starting with mda_quarterly from May 6, 2026.
+DVN's research view summarizes recent SEC filing context, starting with earnings from Aug 4, 2026.

 | Filed | Item | Context |